 French farmers have begun dumping garbage in front of government buildings amid large-scale protests against the EU’s proposed policy changes that would see local farmers decimated by low-cost imports from South America.

-Videos online reveal farmers dumping soil and old tires, garbage bags, soil and hay in front of their government’s administrative headquarters in Rodez.
+Videos online reveal farmers dumping soil and old tires, garbage bags, and hay in front of their government’s administrative headquarters in Rodez.

 Across France, farmers are protesting mostly against the proposed EU-Mercosur trade agreement between the EU and the Mercosur bloc, which includes Argentina, Brazil, Paraguay, and Uruguay.